HTML has links - PDF has Authentication

 (4) It is unlawful to engage in paddle tour activities unless the person conducting paddle tour activities on behalf of the business has the appropriate documentation in physical possession.

-The guide of a commercial paddle tour must have their individual paddle guide license in physical possession and must have either the commercial whale watching business license for the current calendar year or a printed or digital scan thereof.
+The guide of a commercial paddle tour must have both their individual paddle guide license and the paddle tour business license for the current calendar year, or a printed or digital scan thereof, in physical possession.

 PDF220-460-060